Getting a private hire licence in London | What PCO Drivers Need to Prepare

-Before you can officially hit the road as a PCO driver, or become a certified Uber Partner (Link to other article), you’ll need to get a private hire licence first.
+Before you can officially hit the road as a PCO driver, or become a certified Uber partner, you’ll need to get a private hire licence first.

 If you are interested in a career as an Uber London Driver then it could be easier to do this through their Uber Ignition Programme, which is designed to help drivers get their PHV licences.

 However, we thought it would be useful to provide a checklist of what you’ll need, in case you would like to do the application yourself, or just don’t want any big surprises when the time comes!